 After some back and forth, and the typical tutorials that did nothing for me, I came up with the following scenario based on these (as of October 2018, with the 7490 and firmware version 7.0.1).
 As with all tutorials, read it through first!
-Unfortunately, as with all things, there is no guarantee of success, and if at any point this tutorial stops working or gives different results: You are doing this of your own free will!
+Unfortunately, as with all things, there is no guarantee of success, and if at any point this tutorial stops working or gives different results: you are doing this of your own free will!

-- The Fritz!Box is best placed on a table next to the computer (so you can keep an eye on the flashing power light, which will help you get the timing right) and connected to the computer via a LAN cable.
+- The Fritz!Box is best placed on a table next to the computer (so you can keep an eye on the flashing power LED, which will help you get the timing right) and connected to the computer via a LAN cable.

 - The computer or its Ethernet connection is given a fixed IP, 192.168.178.2 – the netmask is, as usual, 255.255.255.0, the rest can be ignored.